afiorito/picks-site/src/content/privacy.md

 ## Information We Collect

 Any information collected is anonymized device data.
 Electriapp does not collect any personal information in Picks or on the website.
-Data on device type, operating system, in-app purchses and user experience is automatically collected when using our product.
+Data on device type, operating system, in-app purchases and user experience is automatically collected when using our product.
 Electriapp does not have access to content you create in Picks.

+If you purchase Picks Pro, additional non-personally identifiable data will be kept.
+Your billing information, address, and name are all maintained by the App Store and are not visible to us.
+We will simply get information about whether or not you made a purchase.
+This is all made available to us in an anonymous fashion.
+This anonymous data is also shared with the purchase provider ([RevenueCat](https://www.revenuecat.com/dpa)).

 ## Information Usage